tgross/devopsdaysmsp2018/content/_index.md

 *[Laura Stevens, Huffington Post, 24 May 2018](https://www.huffingtonpost.com/entry/alexa-eavesdropping-portland-familiy_us_5b0727cae4b0fdb2aa51b23e)*

 {{% note %}}
-... with almost no oversight into what they're doing
+... with almost no oversight into what they're doing.
+We have unaccountable closed source microphones in our homes, who do who-knows-what with that information
 {{% /note %}}

 ---